haiyan-e-liu/Project_1_Airbnb/README.md

 * `AirBnB_Project_1_Analysis.ipynb` is a notebook of the analysis performed following the CRISP-DM process.

 * Data are from the original [Kaggle link](https://www.kaggle.com/airbnb/seattle). `listings` datasets was used for this analysis.
-This dataset contains home_id, address, home characteristics, date, availability, and price for the day available, and guest reviews.
+This dataset contains home_id, address, home characteristics, date, availability, nightly price, and guest reviews.

 ## Results <a name = "results"></a>